Rafael-Cesario/CookBook/README.md

-# README
+# Cookbook API

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite
+#### How to run the project

-* Services (job queues, cache servers, search engines, etc.)
+* bundle install
+* docker compose up
+* rails db:create

-* Deployment instructions
+* rails db:migrate

-* ...
+* rails s

+#### Insomnia file
+I left a insomina file "insomnia_cookbook_collection.json", you can use this file inside insomnia to import all endpoints.